 Completion or lack thereof, to fulfill the above requirements will be considered when reviewing an appeal for academic suspension.

 - Return to Good Standing

 Students previously on academic probation or academic warning who, after the grading period at the end of each semester, meet the cumulative GPA and cumulative completion rate standards are considered in good standing.

 Section 4.
 Return from Academic Suspension

 - Procedure for Readmission of Suspended Students

 Students returning from a one semester or one year suspension must complete the Application for Readmission form.
-Prior to registering the student must meet with an Academic Counselor in the Academic Support Center.
+Prior to registering the student must meet with an Academic Counselor in the Academic Success Center.

 The readmission form is available at the Admissions website.
 Select the Returning Student tab and either submit the online or PDF application.
 This form must be submitted at least 45 days before the beginning of the semester the student would like to attend.
 Students who reapply after this deadline will be asked to wait until the following semester to return to the University.

 All students returning after a suspension will be placed on academic probation and will be required to meet the academic probation requirements.